 In the statement, “God hath dealt to every man the measure of faith [faithfulness],” the Greek pistis is mistranslated, as in almost 250 other places throughout the New Testament, as “faith” instead of “faithfulness.”
 It makes no sense to have been given a measure of belief.
 What has been given, however, are different measures or portions of the Lord’s “goods” over which each of His servants have the responsibility of faithfulness, “For the kingdom of heaven is as a man travelling into a far country, who called his own servants, and delivered unto them his goods.
 And unto one he gave five talents, to another two, and to another one; to every man according to his several ability; and straightway took his journey.”
 (Mat 25:14-15), “His lord said unto him, Well done, thou good and faithful servant: thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord” (Mat 25:21).

-Those that teach the Scriptures will be held to a higher standard of judgment than other Christians, “My brethren, be not many masters [didaskalos], knowing that we shall receive the greater condemnation” (Jas 3:1).
+Those that teach the Scriptures will be held to a higher standard of judgment than other Christians, “My brethren, be not many masters [didaskalos 1320], knowing that we shall receive the greater condemnation” (Jas 3:1).
+The Greek didaskalos means “teachers.”
 Personally speaking, teaching isn’t something that I chose to do or particularly care to do but it’s what I’ve come to recognize that I’ve been gifted with.
 I don’t relish the responsibility but approach it very seriously and soberly.
 I enjoy studying the Scriptures and teaching either in writing or speaking more than anything else in life.
 And I’ve learned that Christ has gifted me with being able to understand the truth communicated through the Scriptures beyond what others are capable of.
 It’s not a matter of intelligence or credentials but of gifting.
-I’m simply following the example of other unlearned men of God such as Peter and John.
+I’m simply trying to follow the example of other unlearned men of God.

 True teachers are silenced

-Likewise, those that bow the knee to the Trinitarian theological system get endorsed, supported, funded, and praised while the true teachers get derided, suppressed, and silenced.
+Those that bow the knee to the Trinitarian theological system get endorsed, supported, funded, and praised while the true teachers get derided, suppressed, and silenced.
 I’m not a fan of the internet at all.
 I would love to go back to the days during the first 25 years of my life when it didn’t exist.
-However, these are the times in which we now live and I’m left with no choice but to use the internet as my main tool for communicating the truth.
+However, these are the times in which we now live and we don’t have much choice but to use the internet as our main means for communication.

 We should be listening to the teachers Christ has gifted.
 These are men that have refused to bow their knee to the false view of God and false doctrines coerced by the Trinitarian leaders of mainstream Christianity.
 They fit the mold set by the prophets in the Scriptures, “for so persecuted they the prophets which were before you” (Mat 5:12).
 They’ve walked away from everything into nothing, “and he went out, not knowing whither he went” (Heb 11:8).
-They don’t need to commend themselves or to be recommended by others, “Do we begin again to commend ourselves? or need we, as some others, epistles of commendation to you, or letters of commendation from you?”
+They don’t need to commend themselves or be recommended by others, “Do we begin again to commend ourselves? or need we, as some others, epistles of commendation to you, or letters of commendation from you?”
 (2Co 3:1).
 Their credentials aren’t in writing on paper—a diploma hanging on the wall or affirmation by other ministers.
-Their credentials are from Christ Himself by the gift He bestowed upon them.
+Their credentials are the gifts from Christ Himself.